strahl2e/OpsOnExploratorySearchIntentModels/README.md

-# Directing and Combining Multiple Queries for ExploratorySearch by Visual Interactive Intent Modeling
+# Directing and Combining Multiple Queries for Exploratory Search by Visual Interactive Intent Modeling

-Large images for figures in the paper Directing and Combining Multiple Queries for ExploratorySearch by Visual Interactive Intent Modeling.
+Large images for figures in the paper Directing and Combining Multiple Queries for Exploratory Search by Visual Interactive Intent Modeling.